honchoagency/craft-announce/README.md

     <img src="./docs/resources/Banner.jpg" alt="drawing"/>
 </p>

-# Announce plugin for Craft CMS 5.0.0 or later
+# Announce plugin for Craft CMS 4 and 5

 Keep your clients and admin users informed with a simple announcement banner and login announcement modal.